Secrets Management for Linux VMs

 Before you begin

-Before you start using SecretHub on Linux VMs, make sure you have:
+Before you start using SecretHub with Linux VMs, make sure you have completed the following steps:

 - Set up SSH access to a Linux test VM.